Pyrdacor/Ambermoon-Advanced/NewContent.md

 level 4 to travel to a new world with the world teleporter.
 You will also unlock a direct teleporter from the ancient vault to the antique area.

+### Strange new world

+With the reward of the antique vault (see last section) you can enter a strange new world where you meet a female feline from Valdyn's world.
+You can explore the world and finally return.
+You will meet Krondirs and witness the birth of the Iskai (hello Albion).